Switch Review: Story, Cast, Rating & Final Verdict

 Quick Verdict: Hit or Flop?

 Is Switch (1975) worth watching?
-According to our cinematic analysis, the film stands as a PENDING with a verified audience rating of NR.
+According to our cinematic analysis, the film stands as a SUPER HIT with a verified audience rating of 9.0/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Action.

 Story & Plot Summary: Switch

-Quick Plot Summary: Released in 1975, Switch is a Action, Crime, Drama, TV Movie film directed by Robert Day.
+Quick Plot Summary: Released in 1975, Switch is a Action, Crime, Drama, TV Movie film directed by Robert Day, written by Alan Godfrey.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving Eddie Albert.
+It provides a scannable look at the movie's central conflict involving Eddie Albert as Frank MacBride.

 Ending Explained: Switch